Conduit Account Management & Finances (Raise by ActBlue)

 I see a deficit disbursement on my Dashboard.
 What is that?

 When your account is left with a negative balance due to refunds, subsequent disbursement(s) will not be disbursed to you and will instead go towards recovering the funds.
-These are listed as "Deficit Disbursements" in your ActBlue reporting center.
+These are listed as "Deficit Disbursements" in your Payout tab.
 Once you fundraise beyond that amount, your disbursements will resume as normal again.
-Please email us if you have questions about accessing or reporting deficit disbursement data.
+Please contact us if you have questions about accessing or reporting deficit disbursement data.

 I have a negative balance in my account.
 What does this mean?